 Students may be assessed orally and/or in a written way.
 A student's knowledge and skills are assessed through 100 points grading system.
 It consists of midterm and final evaluations, the sum of which makes up 100 points.
+Grading system allows:

+- a) Five types of positive grades

-Grading system allows: 1) (A) Excellent $-91 - 100$ : 2) (B) Very good - 81-90.
-3) (C) Good - 71-80: 4) (D) Satisfactory $-61-70$ .
-5) (E) Sufficient - 51-60. b) Two types of negative grades 1) (FX) Fail - 41-50, meaning that a student requires some more work before passing and is given a chance to sit an additional examination after independent work; 2) (F) Fail - 40 and less, meaning that the work of a student is not acceptable and he/she has to study the subject anew.
+- 1) (A) Excellent 91 100:

+- 2) (B) Very good 81-90.

+- 3) (C) Good 71-80:

+- 4) (D) Satisfactory 61-70.

+- 5) (E) Sufficient 51-60.

+- b) Two types of negative grades

+- 1) (FX) Fail 41-50, meaning that a student requires some more work before passing and is given a chance to sit an additional examination after independent work;

+- 2) (F) Fail 40 and less, meaning that the work of a student is not acceptable and he/she has to study the subject anew.

 For the midterm and final evaluations minimal passing grade is set.
 The final evaluation minimal passing grade is 60% of final evaluation grade.

 Midterm and final evaluation grade distribution, their minimal competence levels and assessment criteria are described in the corresponding syllabus.

-A credit can be awarded only after the attainment of learning outcomes, envisaged by the course syllabus and following requirements: a) Obtaining minimal competence levels set for midterm and final evaluations; b) Obtaining minimum 51 points out of 100 points of final grade.
+A credit can be awarded only after the attainment of learning outcomes, envisaged by the course syllabus and following requirements:

+- a) Obtaining minimal competence levels set for midterm and final evaluations; - b) Obtaining minimum 51 points out of 100 points of final grade.

 A student is allowed to take an additional (make-up) exam in case he/she scored 41-50 points of final grade or minimum 51 points, but did not obtain minimal competence level set for final evaluation.

 The minimum competency threshold for midterm and final assessments is 51% of the respective assessment.
 Considering its specification, the format and the assessment criteria of mid-term and final evaluations can be determined in the specific module/course syllabus.

-Field of employment The bachelor's program provides an excellent experience for those who plan to start a career in public and private enterprises, prepares those who wish to receive post-baccalaureate education in the field of economics.
+Field of employment

+The bachelor's program provides an excellent experience for those who plan to start a career in public and private enterprises, prepares those who wish to receive post-baccalaureate education in the field of economics.

 In particular, graduates of the bachelor's program in economics will have the opportunity to be employed in government structures, such as the Ministry of Economy and Sustainable Development, the Ministry of Finance, economic departments of other organizations.

 In addition, graduates will be able to find employment in international and regional organizations, international and local non-governmental organizations specializing in economics, scientific research centers that study the main economic trends, educational institutions, banks and private companies.
 They will be able to continue their studies at the master's level.

-Number Distr ibut lits acc semest ng to o courses S Distr ibutior ı of hour 8 Number of contac hours per week Study course / module / practice / research B B ΙA A. Y II A.Y .Y IV A.Y Contac ntact Study course / module / practice / research component Status er of credits I semester II semester III semester IV semester V semester VI semester VII semester VIII semester Lecture / consultation Seminar / group work Midterm exam(s) Final exam Total contact Independent work Total hours Mandatory component Mandatory 150 20 2 18 20 20 2 15 17 395 881 62 70 1913 2455 4325 116 0 0 Basic training courses 10 Academic writing Mandatory 5 5 14 14 2 2 32 93 125 2 Information technologies Mandatory 5 5 14 28 2 2 46 79 125 3 Compulsory courses in the major field of study 123 367 824 58 66 1819 2299 4075 110
+Number Distr ibuti lits acc semest ng to c ourses 3 Distr ibution of hour S and the second Number of contac Study course / module / practice / research l B I A .
+Y II A A.Y III .Y IV A.Y Co ntact component Status er of credits I semester II semester III semester IV semester V semester VI semester VII semester VIII semester Lecture / consultation Seminar / group work Midterm exam(s) Final exam Total contact Independent work Total hours Mandatory component Mandatory 150 20 2 18 20 20 2 15 17 395 881 62 70 1913 2455 4325 116 0 0 Basic training courses 10 Academic writing Mandatory 5 5 14 14 2 2 32 93 125 2 Information technologies Mandatory 5 5 14 28 2 2 46 79 125 3 Compulsory courses in the major field of study 123 367 824 58 66 1819 2299 4075 110